Current Student Bios

 Jenée Wilde is in the English Ph.D. program with a structured emphasis in Folklore.
 Her research interests include contemporary American literature and popular culture, sexual identity and representation, sexual subcultures, fairy tales, and queer theory.
 Her essay titled “Queer Matters in The Dark Knight Returns, Or Why We Insist on a Sexual Identity for Batman” will be published in the forthcoming book, Batman Meets the Academy.
 She also has presented the essay at the 2009 Popular Culture Association national conference and at the University of Oregon’s Understanding Superheroes conference.
 In Spring 2010, she received the Bruce Abrams LGBT Award for her essay “Torchwood and Bisexual Representation.”
 She is currently doing fieldwork with polyamory and bisexual groups.
 She has an MFA in creative nonfiction writing from Goddard College and a BA in English and Journalism from Boise State University.

-Meagan Winkelman is a second year Master’s student in the Folklore Program.
+Meagan Winkelman is a third year Master’s student in the Folklore Program.
 She graduated from Ohio State University with a B.A. in English and a concentration in Folklore.
 Her research interests include adolescent and delinquent folk practices, folklore and identity creation in digital culture, new media and the Internet, as well as the vernacular expression of conspiracy theories, apocalyptic beliefs, esoteric ideas, and occultic or “stigmatized knowledge.”
 Her essay, “McMeaning in the Maw of the Masses: Analyzing Fast Food Mash-Ups,” presented at the Indiana University/Ohio State University Folklore and Ethnomusicology Student Conference in March 2011, received the overall prize for the best undergraduate paper, and is now published online in the journal Folklore Forum (Mediating Cultures: Proceedings from the 2010 IU/OSU Student Folklore Conference 42:1 [August 2012]), and available at http://folkloreforum.net/.